Article

 1. Make use of tax efficient allowances

-The tax net continues to close on investors.
-We don’t know how things might change after the Spring Budget on 6th March, but with important allowances frozen or cut things are already getting harder.
+The tax net continues to close on investors following the Autumn Budget, and with important allowances frozen or cut things had already been getting harder.

-This could mean a significant tax bill for those holding income-paying investments outside a tax efficient Individual Savings Account (ISA) or Self Invested Personal Pension (SIPP) and underlines the importance of using these wrappers as far as possible.
+This could mean a significant tax bill for those holding investments outside a tax efficient Individual Savings Account (ISA) or Self Invested Personal Pension (SIPP) and underlines the importance of using these wrappers as far as possible.
+There’s no tax on investment income or gains within these and you won’t have to worry about the reporting of investment returns from interest, dividends or profits.

 2. Ensure your portfolio is diversified and rebalance if necessary